Manhattan, Kansas (2006)

 Uncle Goddamn (2004)

 dir.
 Dale Elmore

 This is a compilation of home movies made by Dale Elmore featuring his uncle Robert aka Uncle Goddamn, a hardcore drunk who passes out chronically.
 Dale and other family members can’t resist pranking him: dispensing shaving cream into his palm, shoving black pepper up his nose, wrapping his entire head with tape, setting his crotch on fire (pictured), and spray-painting his face.
 When he comes to enough to realize what’s happening, he always says the same thing: “Goddamn!”
 The never-ending cackle behind the camera, including little kiddies, is priceless.
 It’s been described as “the amazing redneck torture tape” and “the Citizen Kane of white trash torture home video.”
 Originally distributed as an underground bootleg VHS in North Carolina, it spread around the world.
-It’s now available via Netflix!
+It’s now available on DVD!
 53 minutes.

 The Up Series (1964-2012)